Carnival in Mexico: Mazatlán

 Mazatlán has the oldest major modern Carnival tradition in Mexico with a history of over a hundred years starting in 1898.
-The current version of the Mazatlan Carnival began in 1898 which is known as the “Carnavales de confeti y serpentina” (Carnivals of confetti and streamers), which replaced the “Carnavales de harina” (Carnivals of flour) where rivals groups, the “docks people” and the “warehouse people” staged mock battles with insults taunts and projectiles usually filled with flour.
+The current version of the Mazatlan Carnival began in 1898 which is known as the "Carnavales de confeti y serpentina" (Carnivals of confetti and streamers), which replaced the "Carnavales de harina" (Carnivals of flour) where rivals groups, the "docks people" and the "warehouse people" staged mock battles with insults taunts and projectiles usually filled with flour.
 The aim of the modern version of Carnival was to replace this with something more orderly and less dangerous, focusing on a parade with lively costumes.
 In 1898 a civil committee organized the first citywide event, the first such in Mexico.
 The event was originally had at the Machado Plaza with procession of decorated cars and bicycles.
 The first Carnival queen was Wilfrida Farmer in 1900.
 However, projectiles are still thrown among those in the crowds, generally eggshells filled with confetti and spray cans of foam are also used.

-The Carnival of Mazatlan is nowhere near as big or famous as those of Rio de Janeiro or New Orleans.
-Visitors to the event are almost all from Mexico despite the fact that it is a tourist area.
+Visitors to the event are almost all from Mexico.
 The Carnival has various main events which are designed to appeal to different groups of people, two parades, a street party with live music, two food festivals, selection of the royal court and concerts.
 All are organized by the city around a different theme each year.
 It is more family-oriented, less sexual than Rio de Janeiro's and more tranquil than that of New Orleans or Veracruz, but it occupies the city completely during its time.
 Mazatlan authorities stated in 2016 that they expected to see a 30~40% increase in prostitution for the Carnival of that year.
 During the Carnival of 2017, in an effort to combat the spread of sexually transmitted diseases, the state's Secretariat of Health distributed 80,000 condoms and performed rapid HIV tests.
 During the Carnival of 2019, an alert was raised concerning the arrival of fentanyl to the streets.
 In February 2020, days before the Carnival of that year, Rosa E. Sánchez Moraila, director of the city's Youth Integration Center, stated that the greatest excess in the consumption of alcohol and other drugs, both licit and illicit, occurs during the celebration of the Carnival.